veksh/terraform-provider-godaddy-dns/README.md

 # GoDaddy DNS provider for Terraform

-This plug-in enables the managment of individual DNS resource records for domains hosted on GoDaddy DNS servers, using [the management API](https://developer.godaddy.com/).
+This plug-in enables the managment of individual DNS resource records for domains hosted on GoDaddy DNS servers.

-It only manages DNS resources (no e.g. domain management) and aims to manage individual DNS resource records (not the whole domain), while preserving existant records and tolerating external modifications.
+It only manages DNS (no e.g. domain management) and aims to manage individual DNS resource records (not the whole domain), while preserving existant records and tolerating external modifications.

 ## Usage